Chimtarga Pass

 Collage above via the Zelentsova climbing group.
 Top left is Mutny Lake, top right is looking up from the 4100 meter camp, and bottom left shows the view of the pass from the 4400 meter camp, and the bottom right shows the view going down the west s…

 Collage above via the Zelentsova climbing group.
 Top left is Mutny Lake, top right is looking up from the 4100 meter camp, and bottom left shows the view of the pass from the 4400 meter camp, and the bottom right shows the view going down the west side of Chimtarga Pass.
 These photos are from August 19-20, 2016, and they show what is probably not an uncommon scenario in August or September: the snowfields from the last winter have melted, but a light snowfall has come down.
-In these conditions (a light layer of fresh snow) I would go through without worrying about my footing (no need for crampons), but you should be aware of how water resistant/proof your shoes/boot are, as this may result in cold wet feet - not a situation you want to be in if you can’t get through the pass in a single day.
+In these conditions (a light layer of fresh snow) I personally would go through without worrying about my footing (no need for crampons), but you should be aware of how water resistant/proof your shoes/boot are, as this may result in cold wet feet - not a situation you want to be in if you can’t get through the pass in a single day.
 Also, some of the rocky sections may be slippery - not enough to deter someone who is confident in variable weather trail conditions, but it may be a problem for others.

 Zelentsova2016_20 August after 2nd snowfall.png